1 Introduction to the Survey

 - three surveys in one: Transport and Travel in Scotland Survey, the Scottish House Condition Survey as well as the Scottish Household Survey

 - long-running since 1999

 - wide-ranging in topics covered, including evidence on the physical condition of Scotland’s homes

+The survey runs continuously.
 The survey started in 1999 and up to 2011 followed a fairly consistent survey design.
-From 2012 onwards, the survey was substantially redesigned to include elements of the Scottish House Condition Survey ( SHCS) including the follow-up Physical Survey component.
-The SHS is now essentially 3 surveys in one, Transport and Travel in Scotland survey, the Scottish House Condition Survey as well as the SHS.
+From 2012 onwards, the survey was substantially redesigned to include elements of the Scottish House Condition Survey (SHCS) including the follow-up physical survey component.
+The SHS is now essentially three surveys in one: Transport and Travel in Scotland Survey (TATIS), the SHCS as well as the SHS.
 The survey is run through a consortium led by Ipsos MORI.

 The SHS is designed to provide reliable and up-to-date information on the composition, characteristics, attitudes and behaviour of private households and individuals, both nationally and at a sub-national level and to examine the physical condition of Scotland’s homes.
 It covers a wide range of topics to allow links to be made between different policy areas.